tuchk4/storybook-readme/packages/storybook-readme/README.md

       /**
        * Wrapper for hedaer docs.
 Usually used to set some styles
+       * NOTE: will be applied only for content docs (docs around the story) *
        * React: React.ReactNode
        * Vue: Vue component
        */